 Visit Feiro with your classroom or group any day of the week for a self-guided visit to the exhibits – we will work to accommodate your schedule needs.

-For a more in-depth experience, two staff educators will facilitate hands-on activities during your field trip of up to 30 students for an additional fee.
+For a more in-depth experience, staff educators will facilitate hands-on activities during your field trip of up to 30 students for an additional fee.

 Select two 45 minute activities to make up to a 90 minute program.
 Activities listed under each column are 45 minutes each, except Ocean Storytime.
 The program includes orientation and transition time between stations in addition to the activities.